FOREX-Yen rally slackens off, all eyes on ECB meeting

 Volatility, the fuel for speculation on foreign exchange markets, has bumped along close to record lows this year, dampened by an extended period of ultra-low interest rates across the developed world.

-The price of an options contract betting on a sharper move within a month for the euro in response to the bank's meeting has jumped from a 7-year low of 4.800 to 5.925.

-Yet many dealers say the slackening off of the pace of the euro's losses in the past week argues against any greater move after the ECB meets.

-"It has been a slack year but a lot of people are beginning to wonder again if this (lack of volatility) is the new normal," said a chief dealer with one bank in London.
+"It has been a slack year but a lot of people are beginning to wonder again if this is the new normal," said a chief dealer with one bank in London.

-"In the past on action like this we would have seen the euro move down by several more big figures, but the market somehow does not have that energy."
-(Editing by Jane Merriman)
+Data on Friday did little to dissipate lowered expectations for further BOJ easing, with Japan's core consumer prices jumping 3.2 percent in April from a year earlier and posting an 11th straight month of annual gains.

+"Market reaction to the CPI was limited, and we likely to see prices deviate time to time from expectations going forward," said Junichi Ishikawa, market analyst at IG Securities in Tokyo.

 * Fitch says Iceland's removal of capital controls on residents reflects improved external resilience and strong buffers